Legal Proceedings to Bring Leon Home

 - Guardian left Moscow with the child without notifying authorities, violating the order of supervision; no official sanction followed.

-Conclusion: The report concludes that the guardianship authority’s conduct grossly violated Leon Levenstein’s rights and may constitute an administrative offense under Article 5.36 of the Russian Code of Administrative Offenses (“Failure of officials to provide timely or accurate information regarding minors in need of guardianship”).
+The report concludes that the guardianship authority’s conduct grossly violated Leon Levenstein’s rights and may constitute an administrative offense under Article 5.36 of the Russian Code of Administrative Offenses (“Failure of officials to provide timely or accurate information regarding minors in need of guardianship”).

 Full Text:

-Upcoming Hearings (October 2025)
+Upcoming Hearings (Oct–Nov 2025)

 - Oct 1, 2025 – Moscow City Court hearing on refusal to register criminal complaint (Appendix Nos.
 109–115).